ufukcankurt/books-library-client/README.md

 - You can create your own personal shelves.
 - After reading the books, you can write summaries and quotes.
 If you want, you can write in private notes that only you will see.
 - You can reach all the news about the books in general.
-- You can add friends
+- You can add friends.
 - You can share the post as you wish.
 - You can share your thoughts with your friends and exchange different ideas and opinions.